pennlabs/django-rest-live/docs/installation.md

 ]
 ```

-2. Create a `RealtimeRouter` in your ASGI routing file and add Add `router.consumer` to your websocket routing.
-Feel'
+2. Create a `RealtimeRouter` in your ASGI routing file and add `router.consumer` to the websocket routing you set up
-free to choose any URL path, here we've chosen `/ws/subscribe/`.
+   with Django Channels.
+Feel free to choose any URL path, here we've chosen `/ws/subscribe/`.
 ```python
 from channels.auth import AuthMiddlewareStack from channels.routing import ProtocolTypeRouter, URLRouter